 For a sole trader the accounts and reporting requirements are very straight forward.
 A set of accounts and a self assessment self employment supplement need to be completed each year.

 As a limited company you will have a number of filing duties.
 Missing a filing deadline can result in fines and penalties.

 - Self assessment for directors

-In both cases you may have to file vat returns of you are vat registered and RTI returns if you have employees.
+In both cases you may have to file vat returns if you are vat registered and Real Time Information (RTI) returns if you have employees.